 Professor Ramirez facilitates nationally accredited communication and psychological skills training courses for doctors, nurses and other allied health professionals across the UK.
-The training aims to promote honest compassionate collaborative dialogue between health professionals and their patients.
+The training aims to promote honest, compassionate and collaborative dialogue between health professionals and their patients.

 Professor Ramirez is recognised throughout the world for her research on understanding and treating psychological distress in those affected by cancer and in ways of raising awareness of cancer.
-She undertook major study on burnout in doctors.
+She undertook major a study on burnout in doctors.
 She led a research programme at King’s College London looking at the psychological and social aspects of cancer from 1997-2010.
-She is an author of over 100 peer-reviewed scientific publications and was a Principal Investigator or Co-applicant on a number of major international and national collaborative research programmes with a grant income of over £12 million.
+She is an author of over 100 peer-reviewed scientific publications and was a principal investigator or co-applicant on a number of major international and national collaborative research programmes with a grant income of over £12 million.

-As a Department of Health national clinical lead (2001-2013), she led the development of national policy on improving the experience of care for those affected by cancer, She was a lead author of the NICE Guidance on Improving Supportive and Palliative Care for Adults with Cancer 2004.
+As a Department of Health national clinical lead (2001-2013), she led the development of a national policy on improving the experience of care for those affected by cancer.
+She was also a lead author of the NICE Guidance on Improving Supportive and Palliative Care for Adults with Cancer, 2004.
 She also led the development of the most recent written information about the NHS Cancer Screening programmes based on offering choice.

 - Adjustment Disorder